 During the year and up to the date of this report, Mr. J. E. Sebastian Paredes Muirragui is also a director of the Bank's subsidiaries.
-Other directors of the Bank's subsidiaries during the year and up to the date of this report include Mr. Nimish Anil Bhanulal Panchmatia, Mr Gaston Vagos, Mr. Januar Tjandra, Mr. Peter Henry Triggs, Mr. Cheung Kin Sang, Ms. Soh Fern Boey, Mr. V Arivazhagan and Mr. Ajay Surendra Mathur.
-Mr Gaston Vagos, Mr. Peter Henry Triggs and Mr. V Arivazhagan ceased to be directors of the Bank's subsidiary on 15 January 2019.
+Other directors of the Bank's subsidiaries during the year and up to the date of this report include Mr. Nimish Anil Bhanulal Panchmatia, Mr. Januar Tjandra, Mr. Cheung Kin Sang, Ms. Soh Fern Boey, Mr. Ajay Surendra Mathur and Mr. Alfian Michael Sharifuddin.
+Ms. Soh Fern Boey ceased to be director of the Bank's subsidiary on 1 July 2019.